Can protein powder make you fat?

 Can protein powder make you fat?
 Protein powder can be used to support both weight loss and gain.

-vanilla protein powder
+pre workout vs protein powder

-vegan chocolate protein powder
+protein powder for beginners

 Protein powder does not make you fat.

-Protein can help with weight loss.
+Protein and weight loss.

 Decades of research point to protein intake as one of the most important mechanisms in weight loss (1, 2, 3).
 Losing weight is all about burning more calories than you consume, and a diet with a higher proportion of protein offers a metabolic advantage – you burn more calories – compared to a diet consisting of the same number of calories, but with a lower proportion of protein.
 Another reason why protein can help you lose weight is that it is very satiating (filling) compared to fats and carbohydrates.
 This can help to keep you from snacking and overeating.

-Protein can help with weight gain.
+Protein and weight gain.

 Although protein powder is often championed as a weight loss food, it can also help you gain weight.
 Gaining weight is all about maintaining a calorie surplus – consuming more calories than you burn.
 A protein shake is an effective way to add calories to your diet because it is easier to drink your food than it is to chew it.
 Plus, a single serving of protein powder can contain upwards of 200 calories.
 Add some milk, and you could be looking at over 300 calories.